papyri/site-docs/checklist.md

 = _The Amherst Papyri, Being an Account of the Greek Papyri in the Collection of the Right Hon.
 Lord Amherst of Hackney, F.S.A. at Didlington Hall, Norfolk_, ed.
 B.P.
 Grenfell and A.S.
 Hunt.
 London. {ddb:p.amh}

  * I, The Ascension of Isaiah and Other Theological Fragments.
 1900.
 Nos.
 1—9.
 [MF 1.43; rp.
 CG] {ddb:p.amh;1}
  * II, Classical Fragments and Documents of the Ptolemaic, Roman and Byzantine Periods.
 1901.
 Nos.
 10—201.
 No. 145 has a Coptic greeting at the end.
 [MF 1.44; rp.
-CG] {ddb:p.amh;2}
+CG] {ddb:p.amh;2} [Online: archive.org](http://archive.org/details/cu31924022695062)

 ### P.Amh.Eg.
 = _The Amherst Papyri, Being an Account of the Egyptian Papyri in the Collection of the Right Hon.
 Lord Amherst of Hackney, F.S.A. at Didlington Hall, Norfolk_, ed.
 P.E.
 Newberry with an appendix on a Coptic papyrus by W.E.
 Crum.
 London 1899.
 The Coptic text, which is on pp. 59—61, was later republished as P.KRU 69.
+[Online: archive.org](https://archive.org/details/amherstpapyribei00amhe)

 ### P.Ammon
 = _The Archive of Ammon Scholasticus of Panopolis_. {ddb:p.ammon}